arduino/docs-content/content/learn/05.communication/07.modbus/modbus.md

 The data field contains the requested or send data.
 In the request form used by the Arduino Modbus library, the data field requires you to enter the starting registers and register count.

 ### CRC Error Check
 CRC stands for Cyclic Redundancy check and is an error detecting code commonly used in digital networks to detect accidental changes in digital data.
 CRC’s have their name because the check (data verification) value is a redundancy (it expands the message without adding information) and the algorithm is based on [cyclic codes](https://en.wikipedia.org/wiki/Cyclic_code#:~:text=In%20coding%20theory%2C%20a%20cyclic,efficient%20error%20detection%20and%20correction.).
-They are simple to implement in binary hardware, easy to analyze mathematically, and particularly good at detecting common errors caused by noise in transmission channels.
+They are simple to implement in binary hardware, easy to analyse mathematically, and particularly good at detecting common errors caused by noise in transmission channels.

 Two bytes are added to the end of every Modbus message for error detection and every byte in the message is used to calculate the CRC.
 The receiving device then also calculates the CRC and compares it to the CRC from the sending device.
 If even one bit in the message is received incorrectly, the CRC’s will be different resulting in an error.